Brad Schmulian: Early life

 He was born in Cape Town, South Africa, and moved to New Zealand at the age of nine.
 Schmulian was awarded the Auckland Cricket Association Men's Player of the Year in 2011/12, 2012/13 and 2015/16.
 He made a move to Hawke’s Bay from Auckland in November 2016 when he was not getting the opportunity in the Auckland cricket provincial setup.
 Schmulian played club cricket in Australia for the Waratah's club in Darwin.
 He picked up the coveted Ralph Wiese Medal and Premier Grade Cricketer Of The Year award in Darwin in 2017 with an average of 89.13 runs for the season.

 Domestic career

 He made his first-class debut for Central Districts in the 2017–18 Plunket Shield season on 23 October 2017.
 In the match, he scored 203 runs in the first innings, the highest total on debut in first-class cricket in New Zealand.
 The previous highest total for a player on debut in a New Zealand first-class match was 175, made by George Watson in the 1880–81 season.
+He is the first player from New Zealand to score a double century on first-class debut.
 He made his List A debut on 27 November 2019, for Central Districts in the 2019–20 Ford Trophy.